ucsb-cs9/s25/_lab/lab08.md

 # ApartmentListingNode.py

 The `ApartmentListingNode.py` file contains the definition of the `ApartmentListingNode` class.
-This class acts as the node within a Binary Search Tree (BST) specifically designed for managing apartment listings.
+This class acts as the node within a Binary Search Tree (BST) designed for managing apartment listings.
 Each node in the tree organizes apartments based on their `location` and `size`.

 The `ApartmentListingNode` class should have the following attributes:

 * `location`: A string value representing the geographic location or address of the apartment.
-To ensure uniformity and facilitate sorting, the location is stored in uppercase.
+To ensure uniformity and facilitate sorting, the location is stored in **uppercase**.

 * `size`: An integer indicating the square footage of the apartment.